 No. The de facto standard for conducting elections throughout the world is secret balloting which disassociates a voter from their ballot.
-ElectionsOnline ensures secret balloting, but beware, not all systems do, so you should always verify with any election provider that their system is built around this principle before retaining their services.
+Skypunch ensures secret balloting, but beware, not all systems do.

 How is a voter prevented from double-voting?

-Once a voter has cast a ballot, may he log back in and change his vote?
+Once a voter has cast a ballot, may he/she log back in and change his/her vote?

-No. Voting with Evote is identical to any other election in that once a person has voted, their vote is final.
+No. Voting with Skypunch is identical to voting in any other election in that once a person has voted, their vote is final.

-ElectionsOnline will not print, mail and tabulate paper ballot for clients, but the software does provide the ability to retrieve a paper ballot on demand for a specific voter.
-Details on handling the paper ballot procedure are in the Evote Instruction Manual
+Yes, the service does provide the ability to retrieve a paper ballot on demand for a specific voter.
+Details on handling the paper ballot procedure are in the Instruction Manual.

 Can the ballot display different positions to different voters?

 Using voter groups, special interest groups or a combination of the two, an election may be configured to display to a voter only the positions that voter is eligible to vote for.
-In fact, Evote with its dual options of voter groups and special interest groups, is the most powerful and flexible system available for displaying and reporting on various ballot configurations.
-More information is available at Voter Groups Versus Special Interest Groups
+In fact, the dual options of voter groups and special interest groups, is the most powerful and flexible system available for displaying and reporting on various ballot configurations.
+More information is available at Voter Groups Versus Special Interest Groups.